Horizons Unlimited 2014 Tablescapes Theme Table Gala Fundraiser a success!

 Photo Caption: Kathy Jackson, CESP at Horizons Unlimited

-Jack Parrish, member at Horizons Unlimited, won 1st place and earned a gold medal at the State Special Olympics Bowling Tournament held on Saturday, November 23rd.
-Parrish earned his 1st place honor in the 51 and above age division.
+Jack Parish, member at Horizons Unlimited, won 1st place and earned a gold medal at the State Special Olympics Bowling Tournament held on Saturday, November 23rd.
+Parish earned his 1st place honor in the 51 and above age division.

 “I’ve been bowling a long time, and this is the first year I really did it,” Jack commented.
 “I was real proud of my medal.”

 Jim Kunz, another member from Horizons Unlimited, earned 3rd place at the State Special Olympics Bowling Tournament for the 51 and above age division.